 Sight words are referred to as high-frequency words because some of them are the most common words in the English language!

-They will feel so proud when they can read a few words in their favorite stories.
-It will encourage them to want to read more!
+Your kids will feel so proud when they can read a few words in their favorite stories.
+It will encourage them to want to learn more!

-Here is what works best for my kids
+Here is what works best for my daughter:

-I write the sight words that we have previously learned on a dry erase board which I limit to about 25 max.
+I write the sight words that we have previously learned on a small dry erase board, which I limit to about 25 max.